Sophie Devine: Career

 Devine was selected for the New Zealand women's national cricket team, the White Ferns, at age 17 and became one of the youngest-ever members of the team.
 She was in a home economics class at Tawa College when the White Ferns coach, Steve Jenkin, gave her the news.

 In November 2018, she was named in the Adelaide Strikers' squad for the 2018–19 Women's Big Bash League season.
 In March 2019, she was named as the ANZ International Women's T20 Player of the Year at the annual New Zealand Cricket awards.
-She also took over as captain as Amy Satterthwaite went on maternity leave.
+She also took over when captain Amy Satterthwaite went on maternity leave.

 In January 2020, she was named as the captain of New Zealand's squad for the 2020 ICC Women's T20 World Cup in Australia.
 On 10 February 2020, in the fourth WT20I match against South Africa, Devine scored her first century in a WT20I match.
 In the same match, she became the first cricketer (male or female) to make five consecutive scores of fifty or more in T20Is.
 In New Zealand's first match of the Women's T20 World Cup, against Sri Lanka, Devine became the first cricketer, male or female, to make six consecutive scores of fifty or more in T20I cricket.
 She was the leading run-scorer for New Zealand in the tournament, with 132 runs in four matches.

 In November 2020, Devine was nominated for the ICC Women's T20I Cricketer of the Decade award.
 In February 2022, she was named as the captain of New Zealand's team for the 2022 Women's Cricket World Cup in New Zealand.

 In April 2022, she was picked by the Birmingham Phoenix for the 2022 season of The Hundred in England.
 In June 2022, Devine was named as the captain of New Zealand's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

 In the inaugural season of the Women's Premier League in 2023, Devine was bought by Royal Challengers Bangalore (RCB) at the price of 50 Lakhs.
+She was a member of the RCB side that won the 2024 Women's Premier League.

+In September 2024 she was named as captain of the New Zealand squad for the 2024 ICC Women's T20 World Cup where they won the tournament.
+Devine's individual highlight at the event was scoring 57 not out in the group stage win over India.

+Devine was named as captain of the New Zealand squad for their ODI tour to India in October 2024.

+In the 2025 King’s Birthday Honours, Devine was appointed an Officer of the New Zealand Order of Merit, for services to cricket.

+She captained the New Zealand squad during the ICC women's world cup in October 2025, following which she retired from ODI cricket for New Zealand.